-My first blog post over at Delicious Brains has been published, where I guide you through the process of setting up a server for WordPress.
-Part 1 focusses on the initial server setup and security.
-Check it out!
+My third blog post over at Delicious Brains has been published, where I guide you through the process of setting up a server for WordPress.
+Part 3 details how to setup individual WordPress sites using WP-CLI.

 Since the introduction of WordPress 3.1, plugins no longer fire the activation hook when being updated.
 Not only that, but those of us who choose to update plugins via SVN (or other methods) never trigger a hook.
 So, as developers how can we perform upgrade procedures to our plugins, if we don’t have a specific hook to utilise?
 The answer – we need to manually check when our plugins have been updated and handle any upgrade procedures accordingly.